 Jerry was happy to have worked in Leeds up until the early 80’s and happier still to have retired in Whitby straight after.
 Jerry went on to explain to us that his doctor once gave him a piece of advice that he has lived by since.
 It’s ok to go out for a few pints but you must then take 48 hours off to let the liver and kidneys purge and heal.
 Clearly this system works for Jerry, he’s 82!

-A walk down to the Goathland Railway station found us on the set of Hogwarts train station.
-Really cool, really cool.
+A walk down to the Goathland Railway station found us on the set Harry Potter and its Hogwarts train station.
+Really cool, really cool indeed.
 After a further look around we hopped a cab back to our hotel in Upper Hawsker.
 The York House hotel and holiday caravan park didn’t look much from the outside but books shouldn’t be judged by their cover’s they say.

 A good nights sleep and we were standing at the top of the hill looking down into Robin Hood’s Bay and the end of the C2C.
-We did as you are supposed to and threw our stones (Basil and Gary) into the North Sea completing their journey from the beach at St. Bees.
+We did as you are supposed to and threw our stones (Basil and Gary) into the North Sea completing their journey from the beach at St. Bees and the Irish Sea.

 Back to the PI for a nap and with recharged batteries Dale suggested another Indian dinner.
 I googled the nearest and highest rated and we soon set off on foot.
 Less than 10′ out of the PI front door and we peered into the hotel restaurant windows and saw a buffet.
 We rethought the Indian Dinner and went in to ask the greeter what was on offer.
 He replied that tonight was curry night.
 All you can eat with 6 different dishes and all the extras was 6.99.
 Result as they say!